The Memphis Belle: A Story of a Flying Fortress: See also

 There are connections with Twelve o'Clock High.
 The Memphis Belle flew in the 91st bomb group of the Eighth Air Force.
 The bomb group of Twelve o'Clock High is the 918th.
 During the briefing for the last Memphis Belle mission one of the planes in the mission is commanded by a pilot named Lay.
-Bernie Lay is both the writer of 12 o'Clock High and flew missions for the Eighth Air Force.
+Beirne Lay is both the writer of 12 o'Clock High and flew missions for the Eighth Air Force.